Tahoe Regional Planning Agency: Angora Fire/Caldor Fire and backlash against TRPA

-While investigations into the causes and effects on the Angora Fire show that allegations of staff misconduct may have occurred, and resource protection policies may not have been the root cause of the disaster, anti-TRPA sentiment remains extremely high among most residents.
-Many have concluded that the agency has infringed on property safety, constitutional private property rights, and impeded economic development in the Lake Tahoe region.
+While investigations into the causes and effects of the Angora Fire indicate that allegations of staff misconduct may have occurred and that resource protection policies may not have been the root cause of the disaster, anti-TRPA sentiment remains extremely high among most residents.
+Many have concluded that the agency has infringed on property rights and public safety and has impeded economic development in the Lake Tahoe region.

-In August/September 2021, during the Caldor fire, government crews cut large swaths to the bare soil and aggressively thinned neighboring forests to protect the city.
-This emergency act lowered the fire height from 100s of feet as was seen during the Angora fire approaching the Y-area, to about fifteen feet, thus saving the city.
-As a result, significant tree thinning without the required TRPA permits and removal of freshly fallen pine needles to the bare ground occurred widely.
-Proactive techniques of applying Phos-check home defense fire retardant products to vegetation has also become more widespread.
-While clearly, the Angora Fire has reinvigorated the public taking hold of their own safety, the Caldor fire has cemented it.
+In August/September 2021, during the Caldor Fire, government crews cut large swaths to the bare soil and aggressively thinned neighboring forests to protect the city.
+This emergency act lowered the fire height from hundreds of feet, as seen during the Angora fire approaching the Y-area, to about 15 feet, thus saving the city.
+As a result, significant tree thinning without the required TRPA permits and the removal of freshly fallen pine needles to the bare ground occurred widely.
+Proactive techniques for applying Phos-check home defense fire-retardant products to vegetation have also become more widespread.
+While clearly, the Angora Fire has reinvigorated the public taking hold of their own safety, the Caldor Fire has cemented it.